Marking of products on the market of the United Kingdom

 PLEASE NOTE!

 Unfortunately, the eco-INSTITUT cannot become an official UK-approved body, as according to current regulations, only bodies with registered offices and testing activities in the UK are recognised.
-However, as we are a European notified body, our measurements can be used for placing on the market in the UK at least until the end of 2022 according to the above-mentioned regulation.
+However, as we are a European notified body, our measurements can be used for placing on the market in the UK at least until mid-2025 according to the above-mentioned regulation.
 After this date, however, UKCA certification bodies in the UK may continue to recognise our test reports as part of their assessment and discretion.
 Here you can find recognised UK conformity assessment bodies for construction products: UK Market Conformity Assessment Bodies – GOV.UK (www.gov.uk).

 Please do not hesitate to contact us if you have any questions.
 Please note that we are a testing body for emission tests (e.g. formaldehyde, VOC) within the scope of product assessments.